 Fasten the drywall in place with a few ring-shank nails around the edges.

 Buy 1-1/4-in. coarse-thread drywall screws to attach 3/8-in., 1/2-in. and 5/8-in. drywall to wood framing.
 Use fine-thread screws to attach drywall to steel studs.
-Place screws 12 in. apart where the ends or edges of sheets butt at framing members, and along each framing member in the center of the sheet.
-Don't use longer screws unless you're screwing through soft material like foam insulation into the underlying framing.
+To answer the question “how many screws per sheet of drywall?”
+It all depends how big the piece of drywall is.
+But the most important part is to place screws 12 in. apart where the ends or edges of sheets butt at framing members, and along each framing member in the center of the sheet.
+Don’t use longer screws unless you’re screwing through soft material like foam insulation into the underlying framing.
 The screws should only penetrate the wood 5/8 to 3/4 in.
-Any deeper and they'll be prone to popping later.
+Any deeper and they’ll be prone to popping later.

 For a speedier job, take a tip from the pros and tack the perimeter of the sheets with several ring-shank drywall nails to hold it.
 Then return to drive the screws.
 This saves you the hassle of carrying the screw gun around while you’re supporting the heavy drywall.

-Screw 2x4 backing at the intersection of walls and ceiling if it's missing.
+Screw 2×4 backing at the intersection of walls and ceiling if it’s missing.
 Drill clearance holes at an angle through the top plate.
-Then drive 3-in. drywall screws into the 2x4 while you hold it down with your other hand.
+Then drive 3-in. drywall screws into the 2×4 while you hold it down with your other hand.

 Inspect inside corners where walls intersect and along the top of walls where they meet the ceiling.
 The goal is to provide at least 3/4 in. of exposed framing to drive screws into.
 If you can’t swing a hammer in tight spots, screw in blocking with 3-in. screws.
 Keep a few lumber scraps handy so you can add backing on the fly if necessary (Photo 2).

 Mark the framing